McPike talks tough on toll lanes at Manassas town hall

 McPike said the I-66 deal does provide $500 million to the state to improve feeder roads and to implement more bus service along the soon-to-be-built I-66 toll lanes.
 Right now, drivers in vehicles of two or more may ride on I-66’s HOV lanes, but the rules will change by 2020 when drivers, like their counterparts on I-95 and 495 will need three or more occupants in their cars to ride free on the express lanes.

-McPike next year also plans to reintroduce a bill that would require Transubran and other toll lane operators to post estimated travel time signs in their facilities to give drivers a sense of how long it would take to reach their destination if they chose to use the express lanes vs. the travel lanes.
+McPike next year also plans to reintroduce a bill that would require Transurban and other toll lane operators to post estimated travel time signs in their facilities to give drivers a sense of how long it would take to reach their destination if they chose to use the express lanes vs. the travel lanes.
 Similar signs exist in the travel lanes on I-95 north in Dumfries, as well as I-64 east toward Virginia Beach.

 Northam was pressed on transportation fixes by some at the town hall held at the George Mason Science and Technology Campus in Manassas.
 He told them he liked Germany’s public transportation model of light rail, and that he, a doctor on Virginia’s rural Eastern Shore, conducts medical consultations via web video so his patients don’t have to travel to his office.
 He also said more rural communities in the state should have access to high-speed internet to promote teleworking.